EC-NAS: Energy Consumption Aware Tabular Benchmarks for Neural Architecture Search: Additional Discussion

 \section{Additional Discussion}

-{\bf Resource constraind NAS.} Resource-constrained NAS for obtaining efficient architectures has been explored mainly by optimising the run-time or the number of floating point operations (FPOs).
-For instance, the now widely popular EfficientNet architecture was discovered using a constraint of FPOs~\citep{tan2019efficientnet}.
-Optimising for FPOs, however, is not entirely indicative of the efficiency of models~\citep{henderson2020towards}.
-It has been reported that models with fewer FPOs could have bottleneck operations that consume the bulk of the training time~\citep{howard2017mobilenets}, and some models with higher FPOs might have lower inference time~\citep{jeon2018constructing}.
+Resource-constrained NAS for obtaining efficient architectures has been explored mainly by optimising the run-time or the number of floating point operations (FPOs).
+For instance, the now widely popular EfficientNet architecture was discovered using a constraint of FPOs~\cite{tan2019efficientnet}.
+Optimising for FPOs, however, is not entirely indicative of the efficiency of models~\cite{henderson2020towards}.
+It has been reported that models with fewer FPOs could have bottleneck operations that consume the bulk of the training time~\cite{howard2017mobilenets}, and some models with higher FPOs might have lower inference time~\cite{jeon2018constructing}.
 Energy consumption optimised hyperparameter selection outside of NAS settings for large language models has been recently investigated in~\cite{puvis-de-chavannes-etal-2021-hyperparameter}.

 \textbf{Surrogate model adaptability.} Our surrogate energy model is promising in predicting energy consumption within our current search space.
 We have also adapted the surrogate model to the OFA search space, achieving comparable results in terms of energy consumption prediction.
 This suggests the potential for the surrogate model to be generalized and applied to other search spaces, broadening its applicability and usefulness in future research.
+Estimates for reduction in compute costs for the EC-NAS benchmark datasets are presented in \autoref{tab:reduction}.

 While a comprehensive investigation of the surrogate model's performance in different search spaces is beyond the scope of this work, it is worth noting that the model could potentially serve as a valuable tool for researchers seeking to optimize energy consumption and other efficiency metrics across various architectural search spaces.
 Further studies focusing on the adaptability and performance of surrogate models in diverse search spaces will undoubtedly contribute to developing more efficient and environmentally sustainable AI models.